sherlockblaze/blog/source/_posts/linux/how-linux-works/The-Big-Picture-Of-Linux.md

 Of all of the hardware on a computer system, ***main memory*** is perhaps the most important.
 In its most raw form, main memory is just a big storage area for a bunch of 0s and 1s.
 Each 0 or 1 is called a ***bit***.
 This is where the running kernel and processes reside ---- they're just big collections of bits.
 All input and output from peripheral devices flows through main memory, also as a bunch of bits.
 A CPU is just an operator on memory; it reads its instructions and data fromn the memory and writes data back out to the memory.

-You'll often hear the term ***state*** in reference to memoory, processes, the kernel, and other parts of a computer system.
+You'll often hear the term ***state*** in reference to memory, processes, the kernel, and other parts of a computer system.
 A state is a particular arrangement of bits.
-For example, if yoou have four bits in your memory, 0110, 0001, and 1011 represent three different states.
+For example, if you have four bits in your memory, 0110, 0001, and 1011 represent three different states.

-**Note**: Beacause it's common to refer to the state in abstract terms rather than to the actual bits, the term image refers to a particular physical arrangement of bits.
+**Note**: Because it's common to refer to the state in abstract terms rather than to the actual bits, the term image refers to a particular physical arrangement of bits.

 ### The Kernel

 Nearly everything that the kernel does revolves around main memory.
-One of the kernel's tasks is to **split memory into many subdivisions, and it must maintain certain state informantino about those subdivisions at all times.** ***Each process gets its own share of memory, and the kernel must ensure that each process keeps to it share.***
+One of the kernel's tasks is to **split memory into many subdivisions, and it must maintain certain state information about those subdivisions at all times.** ***Each process gets its own share of memory, and the kernel must ensure that each process keeps to it share.***

 The kernel is in charge of managing tasks in **four** general system areas:

 - **Processes**.
-The kernel is reponsible for determining which processes are allowed to use the CPU.
+The kernel is responsible for determining which processes are allowed to use the CPU.
 - **Memory**.
 The kernel needs to keep track of all memory -- what is currently allocated to a particular process, what might be shared between processes, and what is free.
 - **Device Drivers**.
 The kernel acts as an interface between hardware and processes.
 It's usually the kernel's job to operate the hardware.
 - **System calls and support**.
 Processes normally use system calls to communicate with the kernel.